Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 Because FlashAttention computes the same dense attention operator as the reference formula (thanks to the online softmax trick), it doesn't change the model's mathematical attention rule.
 Different floating-point operation order can still cause small numeric differences.

-The following numbers distinguish score-matrix scaling from row-statistic scaling:
+These numbers distinguish score-matrix scaling from row-statistic scaling:

 1base_sequence = 1024